miku/makta/README.md

 ![](static/table.jpg)

 Turn [tabular data](https://en.wikipedia.org/wiki/Tab-separated_values) into a lookup table in [sqlite3](https://sqlite.org/).
 This is a working prototype.
-Some limitations:

-* no customizations, the table definition is fixed and TEXT, only, only
+Some limitations: No customizations, the table definition is fixed and TEXT, only.

 > CREATE TABLE IF NOT EXISTS map (k TEXT, v TEXT)